-“Thank you,” Ehlo piped in, relief that Johnny brought it to the girls’ attention.
+“Thank you,” Ehlo piped in, relieved that Johnny brought it to the girls’ attention.

 “All right,” Angela said, sounding almost disappointed.

 “I guess we’ll have to take the girls back to our house first?”
 Johnny suggested.
-“I mean since Bianca have to pick up her car and all.”
+“I mean since Bianca has to pick up her car and all.”

 “I want to go inside for a bit,” Angela spoke up as soon as Ehlo pulled into the driveway.